tink-ab/tink-link-ios/README.md

 ## Prerequisites

-1. Go to [Set up your Tink Console account](https://docs.tink.com/resources/getting-started/set-up-your-account) and follow the steps to create a Console account and an app.
-Make a note of your `client_id`.
+1. [Set up your Tink Console account](https://docs.tink.com/resources/console/set-up-your-tink-account) and retrieve the `client ID` for your app.
-2. In Console, go to **App settings** > API client.
-In the Redirect URIs section, select **Add new redirect URI**.
-Add a redirect URI to your app.
-Your redirect URI requires a scheme and host, for example: `awesomeApp://callback`.
+2. Add a universal link (or deep link) to your app in the list of redirect URIs under _App settings > API client_ (eg. `myapp://callback`).

 ## Requirements